Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

  This sample demonstrates an ASP.NET Core client Web App calling an ASP.NET Core Web API that is secured using Azure AD.

  1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [Id Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD**.
+ 2. The service again uses the the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, and validate tokens.

 ![Scenario Image](./ReadmeFiles/topology.png)

 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 * An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
 * A user account in your **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample

 ### Step 1: Clone or download this repository